apache/spark/docs/python-programming-guide.md

 $ IPYTHON_OPTS="notebook --pylab inline" ./bin/pyspark
 {% endhighlight %}

-IPython also works on a cluster or on multiple cores if you set the `MASTER` environment variable.
+IPython also works on a cluster or on multiple cores if you set the `--master` flag.

 # Standalone Programs

 PySpark can also be used from standalone Python scripts by creating a SparkContext in your script and running the script using `bin/spark-submit`.
 The Quick Start guide includes a [complete example](quick-start.html#standalone-applications) of a standalone Python application.

 Code dependencies can be deployed by passing .zip or .egg files in the `--py-files` option of `spark-submit`: